 When you use traditional eLearning or classroom training to train employees, it is possible to cover a number of topics and a couple of learning objectives over a period of time.
 But that’s not possible when you are considering microlearning design, simply because you are looking at a short training time that may probably go up to a maximum of 15 mins.

 If you need to develop an effective microlearning solution, then address only one performance-based objective per microlearning module.
 By doing so, you ensure that your microlearning module is designed to:

 What’s good about microlearning design is that you don’t have to start creating content from scratch.
 If the training content in PPTs used for classroom training, manuals, and PDFs are relevant to your learners’ needs, use that information in your microlearning modules.
 Even a short video recording of an instructor in a classroom or virtual classroom training can be converted into a microlearning module.

-Questions answered during classroom training can be collated to put togther as a quick reference tool for frequently asked questions that learners might have.
+Questions answered during classroom training can be collated to put together as a quick reference tool for frequently asked questions that learners might have.
 Give your existing training a new look by splitting an hour-long training program into short bursts of learning.

 To summarize, you need to identify content that’s precise and helps employees achieve their learning goals.